anuptachamo/Student_Management_System/README.md

         h. npm install dotenv
         i. npm install cookie-parser (help to read a cookie )
         j. npm install multer (use for file handling like images pdf or any files)
+        k. npm install nodemailer (use for sending a mail to some gmail )
 ```

 ## All Features